-Press and release the UP or DOWN button until "Vehicle Info" displays in the EVIC and press the SELECT button.
-Press the UP and DOWN button to scroll through the available information displays.
+Press and release the UP or DOWN button until "Vehicle Info" is highlighted in the EVIC.
+Press and release the SELECT button and Coolant Temp will be displayed.
+Press the UP or DOWN button to scroll through the following information displays.

-Coolant Temp
+• Coolant Temp